-Spring heralds the re-opening of The Principal London, Bloomsbury, in London’s literary community
+Summer heralds the reopening of The Principal London in the capital’s literary community

-To progress the hotel’s transformation the Principal Hotel Company commissioned Box to develop design adaptations which would blend in naturally with the 16th Century Chateau de Madrid Parisian inspired building, preserving the striking thé-au-lait (‘tea with milk’) terracotta exterior.
+To progress the hotel’s transformation, the Principal Hotel Company commissioned Box Architects to develop design adaptations which would blend in naturally with the 16th Century Chateau de Madrid Parisian inspired building, preserving the striking thé-au-lait (‘tea with milk’) terracotta exterior.

-Now ready to re-launch, the alterations pay homage to the rich history of the location but also making it stylish and functional for the modern traveller.
-The new look Principal Hotel will offer guests and non-residents a glamorous hub in its historic and stylishly newly renovated rooms, which include carefully chosen artwork and accessories which nod to Bloomsbury’s literary and artistic heritage.
+Now open to the public, the alterations pay homage to the rich history of the location but also making it stylish and functional for the modern traveller.
+The new look Principal hotel offers guests and non-residents a glamorous hub in its historic and stylishly newly renovated rooms, which include carefully chosen artwork and accessories which nod to Bloomsbury’s literary and artistic heritage.

 - Renovation of a historic landmark making it accessible to guests and non-residents

 - Creative modernisation of a listed building through careful preservation

 - Creation of a stylish new social hub in Bloomsbury in keeping with its literary and artistic heritage

 “The Principal London will not only be a great place for guests but for locals who will be able to benefit from the variety of drinking, dining and partying options the hotel offers.”